wp-plugins/buddypress-registration-groups-1/readme.txt

 * First version!

 == Upgrade Notice ==

+= 0.9 =
+This point release contains a major architecture update in preparation for the 1.0 release.
+See Changelog for details.
+Upgrade recommended.

 = 0.8 =
 This version addresses an issue with only showing 20 groups on the registration page.
 See Changelog for details.